A-Swafford/a-swafford.github.io/_posts/2017-03-02-Read_2_transcripts.markdown

 * `Descriptive Name`: A human readable, short, name of your 'genome'. (e.g. Cyclopsin_focal_transcripts)
 * `FASTA File`: Either type in the path to your original transcript file, `focal_t.fasta`, or use thier UI to navigate to and select it.

 You can ignore the rest of the input fields.
-Once done providing the required information, save your genome somewhere accessable (the default location works well) and it will automatically open.
+Once done providing the required information, save your genome somewhere accessible (the default location works well) and it will automatically open.
 If you have more than one focal transcripts, nothing will appear until you choose a locus (i.e. transcript) to examine.
 You can do this at the top of the IGV user interface, in the second drop down menu.
 The first menu is the current genome, and selecting a locus other than 'all' will create a track with that locus' sequence.

 Lastly, load in your reads by navigating to `File > Load from File` and selecting your sorted bam file, e.g. `sorted_focal_t.sorted` (*not the index file*!).
 With any luck, you should see the reads appear in the IGV window mapped onto your set of focal transcripts.